 4. The LMF selects a NWDAF out of the list of candidates NWDAF instances, that can provide a ML Model that supports the same ML Model Interoperability Indication then request a trained AI/ML Model using Nnwdaf_MLModelInfo_Request or Nnwdaf_MLModelProvision_Subscribe including the request for a trained AI/ML Model for UE Positioning according to the information listed in clause 5.18.

-Editor´s Note: Whether the LMF provides Inference Input Data information to NWDAF in the Nnwdaf_MLModelProvision service is FFS.
+NOTE x: The LMF can provide Inference Input Data information (as defined in clause 5.2 of TS 23.288 [37]) to NWDAF in the Nnwdaf_MLModelProvision service.

 5. The NWDAF provides one or more AI/ML Models to LMF including a ML Model Identifier and the ML Model Information as described in clause 5.18.

 6. Same as in step 5.